M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/ModelTraining/README.md

 **Total trainable parameters**: ~13–15M

-It’s powerful enough to learn diverse styles while remaining lightweight and stable for training and deployment.
+It's powerful enough to learn diverse styles while remaining lightweight and stable for training and deployment.

 ### Why use VGG19 and why use it in this way

 VGG19 is a deep convolutional neural network originally trained for image classification.
-In order to classify images, it has to build a **rich internal representation** of visual content — from edges and textures to full object structures.
+In order to classify images, it has to build a rich internal representation of visual content — from edges and textures to full object structures.
 This makes it an ideal **feature extractor**.

 - The **early layers** of VGG19 capture low-level visual features like **edges, lines, and colors**.
 - The **deeper layers** capture high-level semantic information like **object shapes, structures, and spatial layout**.